creideiki/fimfic2pdf/README.md

 Each chapter must be used in exactly one volume.
 To change the volume split, "-t" must be specified, which loses any manual changes.

+Section breaks (represented as a horizontal line in EPUB and lines with asterisks on the web) have a few different renderings.
+To choose a style, use:
+   --hr-style [asterism,fleuron,scrollwork]
+where "asterism" is the default.

+Asterism is three asterisks in a triangle.

+Fleuron (centered, roughly square symbol) and scrollwork (horizontally extended line with flourishes) take a number specifying which symbol to use.
+See the "pgfornament" documentation at https://ctan.org/pkg/pgfornament for the complete list.
+80-89 are recommended for scrollwork and the rest for fleurons.
+The default is a horse for fleurons (symbol 108) and a line with a center embellishment for scrollwork (symbol 82).

     -i, --id ID                      story ID
-    -v, --volumes CHAPTERS,CHAPTERS  split story into multiple volumes -t, --retransform                force re-parsing of the HTML and transforming to LaTeX
+    -v, --volumes CHAPTERS,CHAPTERS  split story into multiple volumes -t, --retransform                force re-parsing of the HTML and transforming to LaTeX -s, --hr-style STYLE             style of <hr> section breaks, asterism (default), fleuron, or scrollwork -y, --hr-symbol SYMBOL           symbol number for scrollwork or fleuron

     -V, --version                    display version information
     -h, --help                       display usage information